5 Plants That Look Good With Coral Bells

 Hosta

 The first best companion for Coral Bells is hostas.
-They also prefer shade or semi-shade and have beautiful, large leaves.
+They also prefer shade or partial shade and have beautiful, large leaves.

 The red, yellow, and purple Coral Bells combine most beautifully with the blue, green, and variegated hostas.